-Are you challenged by PTSD from childhood trauma/abuse, chronic pain, illness, stress, anxiety, or depression?
+Are you challenged by lingering memories of childhood trauma/abuse, chronic pain, illness, stress, anxiety, PTSD, or depression?
 I was.
 But something amazing happened in July 2010, which redirected me on a completely new journey.
 Come inside, read my story on the About page, and hopefully you will find some solutions for your own life!

 On March 1, everything began to turn GREEN.
 Overnight!
 The birds began celebrating with song and gathering nest material even though Spring doesn't officially arrive until March 20.
 I just hope this doesn't mean Summer will kick in early, too!

 According to the 2018 Groundhog prediction:

 "Bad news for warm-weather fans: beloved groundhog Punxsutawney Philhas seen his shadow, therefore predicting that winter will stick around for another six weeks in 2018."
 (Click on the underlined words to read more.)

 The trees are bursting with new buds that will sprout into leaves.
 A squirrel in the tree outside my window was entertaining me with its acrobatic feats while feasting on these buds.
 (BTW, this is the same tree that has the broken branch I wrote about in a previous post.)

 Here's a photo of a large bush further down in the creek bed that is blooming WHITE.

 Which do I believe?
 The Groundhog prediction or what is blooming in my backyard?